shepard8/camelat/README.txt

 Copyright and license
 ---------------------

-ocaml-latexp is distributed under the terms of the GNU Lesser General Public License version 2.1 with OCaml linking exception.
+Camelat is distributed under the terms of the GNU Lesser General Public License version 2.1 with OCaml linking exception.

 (* OASIS_STOP *)